Canada Bars & Nightlife

 1240 Bay St., Yorkville

 Tucked under Yorkville’s Bay Street subway station in a narrow, unassuming storefront, Brothers Wine Bar has quickly become known for elevated dinner fare and a really great wine selection.
 Inside, you’ll find a few tables (which, despite the small space, are quite comfortable), and a counter that runs through the length of the restaurant.
-Cozy and fairly low-key despite the gourmet nature of the food, expect an interesting selection of natural wines, and if you’re with a group, plan to share a bunch of things and try as much as possible from their menu, which is updated daily.
+Cozy and fairly low-key despite the gourmet nature of the food, expect an interesting selection of natural wines, and if you’re with a group, plan to share a bunch of things.

 Chez Susanne owns the fairly novel concept of being a dumpling speakeasy, yet conversely, the space has no Chinese design elements and has abandoned the traditionally dark speakeasy-style décor for something lighter and greener.
 Serving the aforementioned dumplings, twelve lines of craft beer, and an excellent selection of cocktails, Chez Suzanne is a fresh-feeling spot for comfort food and some of the latest beers produced by Montreal’s thriving micro-brewery community.

 Comfortable and unpretentious, Civil Liberties is a great place for cocktails that insists it’s not a cocktail bar: There isn’t a cocktail menu, so you have to rely on your bartender to listen to what you like and create something you’ll enjoy on the spot.
 They have some snacking options, but if you’re hungry, opt for what they call a “Toasty,” which is actually just a really good grilled cheese.